Kristin Ross

-Kristin Ross (born 1953) is a professor emeritus of comparative literature at New York University.
+Kristin Ross (born 1953) is an American literary theorist who is professor emeritus of comparative literature at New York University.
 She is primarily known for her work on French literature and culture of the 19th, 20th, and 21st centuries.

 Life and work

 Ross received her Ph.D. from Yale University in 1981 and since then has written a number of books, including The Emergence of Social Space: Rimbaud and the Paris Commune (1988), Fast Cars, Clean Bodies: Decolonization and the Reordering of French Culture (1995) and May '68 and its Afterlives (2002).
 She edited Anti-Americanism (2004) with Andrew Ross (no relation).
 In 2015, her book Communal Luxury: The Political Imaginary of the Paris Commune appeared.

 For Fast Cars, Clean Bodies, Ross was awarded a Critic's Choice Award and the Lawrence Wylie Award for French Cultural Studies.
 Professor Ross has also received a Guggenheim Fellowship and a fellowship from the Institute for Advanced Study in Princeton, New Jersey.

 Ross has also translated several works from French including Jacques Ranciere's The Ignorant Schoolmaster.
 Along with her research interests in French political culture and literature, Ross's work gains its focus through her interest in urban and revolutionary history, theory, politics, ideology and popular culture.